GernotAlthammer/HA-ESPHome-WVC-Inverter/README.md

 # HA-ESPHome-WVC-Inverter
 HA ESPHome code for replacement of the WiFi module inside the KaiDeng WVC-Life Micro Inverters.

 Then the micro inverter is directly sending the actual values to Home Assistant.
 No cloud communication is active anymore.
-The "Cloud intelligence App" is no longer needed.
+The App "Cloud Intelligence" is no longer needed.

 <img src="https://github.com/GernotAlthammer/HA-ESPHome-WVC-Inverter/blob/main/Pictures/WVC800_HA-Page.png">